Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Visa Requirements

-U.S. companies that require travel of foreign businesspersons to the United States should familiarize themselves with the U.S. visa process by following below links:
+U.S. companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
+Visa applicants should go to the following link(s):

 Currency

 The official currency of Pakistan is the rupee (sign: Rs; Code: PKR).
 The State Bank of Pakistan, the central bank, is officially responsible for the issuance, circulation, and control of currency in the country.
-The local currency denomination comprises coins (Rs.1, Rs.2, Rs.5, and Rs.10) and banknotes (Rs.20, Rs.50, Rs.100, Rs.500, Rs.1,000, Rs.5,000).
-Foreign visitors can utilize the services of local commercial banks and authorized foreign exchange dealers for change of currency.
+The local currency denomination comprises coins (Rs.1, 2, 5, and 10) and banknotes (Rs.10, Rs.20, Rs.50, Rs.75, Rs.100, Rs.500, Rs.1,000, Rs.5,000).
+Foreign visitors can utilize the services of local commercial banks and authorized foreign exchange dealers for a change of currency.
 In addition, Visa and MasterCard credit and debit cards are widely acceptable.
 For customers’ convenience, all local commercial banks operate a wide network of branches and ATMs in all cities.

 Telecommunications

 The telecommunication sector in Pakistan has grown tremendously over the last few years.
-Pakistan Telecommunication Company Limited (PTCL), a private company, is the sole provider of landline services; however, there are now four cellular companies (Jazz, Telenor, Ufone, and Zong) operating in the market.
-In addition, there are several operators offering Wireless Local Loop (WLL) service.
+Pakistan Telecommunication Company Limited (PTCL), a private company, is the sole provider of landline services; however, there are now four cellular companies (Mobilink, Telenor, Ufone, and Zong) operating in the market.
+In addition, several operators are offering Wireless Local Loop (WLL) service.

 Pakistan offers one of the lowest telecom rate structures in the region.
 The average tariff for the United States, using a pre-paid calling card, is currently Rs.
-40 per minute (approximately 20 cents per minute).
-Internet is widely available throughout the country, and there are several companies that offer good Fiber Optic, DSL and Broadband connections.
+10 per minute (approximately less than a cent per minute).
+Internet is widely available throughout the country, and several companies offer good Fiber Optic, DSL, and Broadband connections.
 Most upscale hotels have business centers that offer a complete range of telecommunication facilities; most hotels now offer Wi-Fi networks for their guests.

 Transportation